NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 9. Compare the relative strength of the types of intermolecular forces.
 10. Use understanding of bond polarity, molecular shape and symmetry to establish the nature and strength of intermolecular forces present in a covalent molecular substance.
 11. Explain how the physical properties of covalent molecular substances depend on the strength of intermolecular forces, including: a. melting and boiling point b. vapour pressure c. solubility in water and organic solvents
-12. TUse understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.
+12. Use understanding of intermolecular forces to explain patterns or relationships in melting and boiling points of covalent molecular substances.

 RELATED
 - [T1W4L2](notes/AE/chemistry/lessonnotes/T1W4L2.md)